 You as a Leader: Effective-Career Planning

 As a graduate student, you’ll take You as a Leader: Effective Career Planning, a 1-credit introductory course that helps you chart your future.
 Based on a self-assessment survey, you’ll develop a career plan that identifies the skills you need to achieve your goals.

 You’ll also participate in a hands-on behavioral simulation that mimics the interpersonal dynamics in businesses and helps you understand the roles of top managers.

-You also have access to our EDGE Professional Development workshops, which are open to all Sawyer Business School graduate students.
-Led by executive coaches and corporate consultants, the workshops help you build your resume, expand your network, negotiate salaries, gain expertise in databases like Bloomberg, and more.
+Once you identify your strengths and weaknesses in Effective Career Planning, it's time to start building your skills.
+Throughout your program, you'll have access to our EDGE Professional Development workshops, which are open to all Sawyer Business School graduate students across all campuses.
+Led by executive coaches and corporate consultants, the workshops help you:

 - Expand your network

 - Build your resume, write cover letters, polish your interview skills

 - Gain expertise in databases like Excel, Access, and Bloomberg

 - Learn how to achieve a healthy work-life balance